ergoplatform/ergodocs/docs/fud-faq.md

 ### Ergo's marketing sucks.

-Ergo's marketing strategy is community-driven and organic, focusing on building a strong, knowledgeable, and engaged community.
-While it may not follow the traditional marketing strategies seen in other projects, this approach ensures that the community is well-informed and actively involved in the project's development.
-Ergo's unique features and capabilities are its main selling points, and the team believes in letting these aspects speak for themselves.
-The project also regularly communicates updates and developments through various channels, including social media, blog posts, and community meetings.
+Ergo's marketing strategy is rooted in community engagement and organic growth, diverging from conventional marketing tactics often employed by other projects.
+This strategy prioritizes the cultivation of a well-informed and actively involved community.
+Ergo's unique features and capabilities serve as its primary selling points, and the team is committed to letting these attributes stand out on their own.
+Regular updates and developments are communicated through various channels, including social media, blog posts, and community meetings.

+The marketing efforts are primarily aimed at increasing awareness, educating the community, and highlighting the unique features and capabilities of Ergo.
+The objective is to stimulate organic growth and attract users who value the platform's technological advantages and commitment to privacy, security, and genuine decentralization.
+The [Sigmanauts](sigmanauts.md) programme has been successful, with mature pathways that allow for a smooth transition for individuals to make meaningful contributions and help shape and grow Ergo.
+This resilient marketing approach was designed to kickstart truly organic and decentralized compounding growth.
+Now, with their own treasury, the Sigmanauts are making proposals and expenditures, running campaigns, creating content, attending events, and planning for the future.

 ### Ergo won't succeed without VC investment